 First behaviour letter

-Date:

 Dear [insert parent name],

-Recently, your child, [insert child name], has not been behave aving as well in school as they could.

-It is important that your child understands the need to follow ow our behaviour policy, and I would be grateful if

-you could discuss their behaviour with them.
+Recently, your child, [insert child name], has not been behaving as well in school as they could.
+It is important that your child understands the need to follow our behaviour policy, and I would be grateful if you could discuss their behaviour with them.

-If there is anything you think I should know about that mig ht be causing the behaviour we are seeing, please do

-let me know straight away, so that we can put support in p lace.
+If there is anything you think I should know about that might be causing the behaviour we are seeing, please do let me know straight away, so that we can put support in place.

-If your child's behaviour does not improve, I will contact yo ou again and let you know what we are doing in

-school to support [insert child name].
-However, at this stage ge I am confident that a reminder of how to behave

-well will be sufficient.
+If your child's behaviour does not improve, I will contact you again and let you know what we are doing in school to support [insert child name].
+However, at this stage I am confident that a reminder of how to behave well will be sufficient.

 Yours sincerely,

+Name:

-Name: Role in School:
+Role in School:

 Behaviour letter - return slip

-Please return this slip to school to confirm you have receiv ed this letter.
+Please return this slip to school to confirm you have received this letter.
 Thank you.

 Name of child:

 Parent/carer name:

 Parent/carer signature:

 Date

 Second behaviour letter

-Date:

 Dear [insert parent name],

-Following my previous letter regarding the behaviour of [insert child name], I am sorry to say that they are still

-struggling to follow the academy's behaviour policy and because of this they have received [today] a

-[detention/insert other sanction].
+Following my previous letter regarding the behaviour of [insert child name], I am sorry to say that they are still struggling to follow the academy's behaviour policy and because of this they have received [today] a [detention/insert other sanction].

-We always try to find out why children are struggling with their behaviour and so, if there is anything you think

-we should know, please do get in touch.
-Following the detention, [insert child name] will [insert as appropriate

-be expected to have a restorative conversation with staff; be placed on a behaviour report card for XXX

-days/weeks; be referred to our learning mentor; be asked to attend a 6-week anger management course etc.].
+We always try to find out why children are struggling with their behaviour and so, if there is anything you think we should know, please do get in touch.
+Following the detention, [insert child name] will [insert as appropriate: be expected to have a restorative conversation with staff; be placed on a behaviour report card for XXX days/weeks; be referred to our learning mentor; be asked to attend a 6-week anger management course etc.].

-Following this, if your child's behaviour does not improve, I will contact you again to arrange to meet me after

-school so we can discuss a way forward.
+Following this, if your child's behaviour does not improve, I will contact you again to arrange to meet me after school so we can discuss a way forward.

 Yours sincerely,

+Name:

-Name: Role in school:
+Role in school:

 Behaviour letter - return slip

 Please return this slip to school to confirm you have received this letter.
 Thank you.

 Name of child:

 Parent/carer name:

 Parent/carer signature:

-Date:

 Third behaviour letter

-Date:

 Dear [insert parent name],

-I am sorry to let you know that, despite trying to support [insert child name] with their behaviour, they have

-had to be removed from the classroom today because they have [inse ert reason e.g. continually disrupted the

-learning of others/been verbally abusive to staff].
+I am sorry to let you know that, despite trying to support [insert child name] with their behaviour, they have had to be removed from the classroom today because they have [insert reason e.g. continually disrupted the learning of others/been verbally abusive to staff].

-I now feel we should meet in person to discuss what the underlying is support your child to improve their behaviour.
-I would be grateful if y [principal/vice principal/assistant/head of year etc], the [special education of the content of the cont ou could attend a meeting with the

-lead practitioner/designated safeguarding lead/pastoral lead etc] and

-[Insert date] at [insert time]
+I now feel we should meet in person to discuss what the underlying issues may be and how we can best support your child to improve their behaviour.
+I would be grateful if you could attend a meeting with the [principal/vice principal/assistant/head of year etc], the [special educational needs co-ordinator/mental health lead practitioner/designated safeguarding lead/pastoral lead etc] and myself on: [Insert date] at [insert time]

-If you are unable to make this meeting, please contact the academy a s soon as possible to arrange an
+If you are unable to make this meeting, please contact the academy as soon as possible to arrange an alternative time.

-alternative time.

 Yours sincerely,

-Name: Rol e in school:
+Name:

+Role in school :

 Behaviour letter - return slip

-Please return this slip to school to confirm you have received this lett er.
+Please return this slip to school to confirm you have received this letter.
 Thank you.

 Name of child:

 Parent/carer name:

 Parent/carer signature:

-Date: